Kotlin/kotlinx-kover/README.md

-    coverageEngine.set(kotlinx.kover.api.CoverageEngine.INTELLIJ) // change instrumentation agent and reporter intellijEngineVersion.set("1.0.640")    // change version of IntelliJ agent and reporter jacocoEngineVersion.set("0.8.7")        // change version of JaCoCo agent and reporter generateReportOnCheck.set(true)         // false to do not execute `koverMergedReport` task before `check` task disabledProjects = setOf()              // setOf("project-name") to disable coverage for project with name `project-name` instrumentAndroidPackage = false        // true to instrument packages `android.*` and `com.android.*` runAllTestsForProjectTask = false       // true to run all tests in all projects if `koverHtmlReport`, `koverXmlReport`, `koverReport`, `koverVerify` or `check` tasks executed on some project
+    coverageEngine.set(kotlinx.kover.api.CoverageEngine.INTELLIJ) // change instrumentation agent and reporter intellijEngineVersion.set("1.0.640")    // change version of IntelliJ agent and reporter jacocoEngineVersion.set("0.8.7")        // change version of JaCoCo agent and reporter generateReportOnCheck = true            // false to do not execute `koverMergedReport` task before `check` task disabledProjects = setOf()              // setOf("project-name") to disable coverage for project with name `project-name` instrumentAndroidPackage = false        // true to instrument packages `android.*` and `com.android.*` runAllTestsForProjectTask = false       // true to run all tests in all projects if `koverHtmlReport`, `koverXmlReport`, `koverReport`, `koverVerify` or `check` tasks executed on some project